laggron42/Laggrons-Dumb-Cogs/docs/tournaments.rst

 ----

-First thing to note: if a player does not talk in his channel within the 10 first minutes after the channel creation, he will be disqualified (you can customize or disable this delay with ``[p]tset delay``).
+First thing to note: if a player does not talk in their channel within the 10 first minutes after the channel creation, they will be disqualified (you can customize or disable this delay with ``[p]tset delay``).
 You are warned of this in the T.O. channel.